klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-2-frontend-auth-component.md

   this.reset()
 }
 ```

-`integateWallet` function takes `privateKey` as an argument, use it to make wallet instance.
+`integateWallet` function takes `privateKey` as an argument, use it to generate a wallet instance.

 Line 1: `const walletInstance = cav.klay.accounts.privateKeyToAccount(privateKey)`
-It stores wallet instance made by `privateKeyToAccount` API to `walletInstance` variable.
+It stores the wallet instance made by `privateKeyToAccount` API to the `walletInstance` variable.

 Line 2: `cav.klay.accounts.wallet.add(walletInstance)`
-To send a transaction, you should add wallet instance to caver through `cav.klay.accounts.wallet.add(walletInstance)`.
+To send a transaction, you should add a wallet instance to caver through `cav.klay.accounts.wallet.add(walletInstance)`.

 Line 3: `sessionStorage.setItem('walletInstance', JSON.stringify(walletInstance))`
-`sessionStorage.setItem` is browser's API for storing value to browser's session storage.
+`sessionStorage.setItem` is a browser API used for storing a value to the browser's session storage.
-Since we want to not lose our logged-in status even we refresh our tutorial app page, we stored it our wallet instance to session storage as JSON string.
+Since we want not to lose our logged-in status even we refresh our tutorial app page, we stored our wallet instance to the session storage as a JSON string.

-cf) Items in session storage disappear when user close the browser tab.
+cf) Items in the session storage disappears when the user closes the browser tab.

 Line 4: `this.reset()`
-It reset current component's state to initial state to clear your input on which private key is typed.
+It resets the current component's state to the initial state to clear your input.

 For further information about `privateKeyToAccount` API of caver-js, see [caver.klay.accounts.privateKeyToAccount](https://docs.klaytn.com/sdk/caverjs/caver.klay.accounts#privatekeytoaccount)

 ### 4) `Auth` component feature: User can import keystore file and input password to login.
-`handleImport`, `handleLogin` methods are needed to login with keystore + password
+`handleImport` and `handleLogin` methods are needed to login with a keystore and password.

 ```js
 /**
  * handleImport method takes a file, read